Skip Ribbon Commands

 • Department of Public Health:

-Lily O’Hara Dr Lily O’Hara MPH, PhD, LMAHPA, is Associate Professor of Public Health at Qatar University.
-She is a public health educator and practitioner with extensive experience in Australia, UAE and Qatar.
-She has worked on community, workplace and school based programs addressing a broad range of health and wellbeing issues.
-Her research focuses on methods to assess holistic health and wellbeing, analyzing current public health approaches to body weight, and developing ethical, evidence-based, salutogenic public health initiatives using the social justice based Health at Every Size approach.
-Her research also focuses on developing the ethical and technical competencies of the health promotion workforce.
-She is the Chair of the Interprofessional Education Committee in the College of Health Sciences.
+She has worked on community, workplace, and school-based programs addressing a broad range of health and wellbeing issues.
+Her research focuses on methods to assess holistic health and wellbeing, analyzing current public health approaches to body weight, and developing ethical, evidence-based, salutogenic public health initiatives using the social justice-based Health at Every Size approach.

-• Department of Human Nutation:
+• Department of Human Nutrition:

-Ms. Grace ATTIEH
+Ms. Grace Attieh

-Ms. Grace Attieh is a Teaching Assistant in Human Nutrition Department, College of Health Sciences in Qatar University.
-She holds a Master’s Degree in Human Nutrition.
-Ms. Attieh was a Head Dietitian in accredited Hospital and worked for 10 years as a food safety inspector and ISO 22000 lead auditor.
-Ms. Grace Attieh is a licensed dietitian and a certified tutor by Highfield, lead company in Food safety.
+Ms. Attieh was a Head Dietitian in an accredited hospital and worked for 10 years as a food safety inspector and ISO 22000 lead auditor.
+Ms. Grace Attieh is a licensed dietitian and a certified tutor by Highfield, a leading company in Food Safety.

 • Department of Biomedical Science: